 Because charging an EV will add a higher electricity demand to your home’s supply, EV charge points are installed on their own circuit with specific safety measures.
 The installer may also need to apply for permission from the local electricity network operator.

 We hope this has given you some helpful pointers about getting a home EV charger installed.
-If you have any other questions about EVs and how Good Energy supports EV drivers, check out the blogs linked below.
+If you have any other questions about EVs and how Good Energy supports EV drivers, sign up to the newsletter or check out the blogs linked below.